-43% of families want to play more and encouraging children to play and providing high quality play opportunities for all children contributes to developing resilience which in turn will help mitigate the negative effects of ACEs.
+Encouraging children to play and providing high quality play opportunities for all children also contributes to developing resilience which in turn will help mitigate the negative effects of ACEs.
 Play is also a means of reducing the inequalities between children living in families that can afford costly play activities and those that cannot.